 Gham Power has now installed an 11.52KWp solar microgrid at Jodu village.
 The microgrid will power the entire village with enough energy to operate AC appliances such as television, laptop, and radio, bringing it a step closer to the world.
 Our team could clearly see the sheer joy and anticipation of the completion of the project among the villagers.

 During the course of the installation, we received tremendous support from the local villagers who helped us in the transportation of the solar equipment by carrying it on their backs for hours.
 Funded by Google, Grid Alternatives, and the local government, this project now enables the fostering of income-generating activities using the local products that are available in the village.
 The grid generates enough power to facilitate the running of small businesses such as solar grinding mills for their agro-products, helping them to generate revenue.
 Access to energy gives this community a push to start for tourism development with facilitated homestays.
 A village that was once at the backend of development now takes a significant leap towards prosperity through green energy.

 Many villages in Nepal are still living in the dark with no power.
-Nepal has tremendous potential for such solar powered microgrids and through more solar projects as these, rural Nepal can finally take a step towards development.
+Nepal has tremendous potential for such solar-powered microgrids and through more solar projects like these, rural Nepal can finally take a step towards development.